janko/paperclip-dropbox/README.md

 Note that your app has to have the **Full Dropbox** access level (not the "App folder").
 This is because the uploaded files have to be stored in your `Public/` directory.

-If you're a relatively new Dropbox user, you'll probably have to enable your `Public` folder first by visiting [this link](https://www.dropbox.com/enable_public_folder).
+If you're a relatively new Dropbox user, you'll have to enable your `Public` folder first by visiting [this link](https://www.dropbox.com/enable_public_folder).

 After you obtain your app key and secret, you can obtain the rest of the credentials